Bart on the Road: Plot

 After encountering administrative errors that will require him to begin his vacation one day earlier than expected, Principal Skinner abruptly changes the final day of the school semester to be a "go to work with your parents day" so he can close the school early.
-Lisa goes to the nuclear power plant with Homer, while Bart, after finding out he isn't allowed to just stay at home and watch Marge do housework, instead goes with Patty and Selma to the Department of Motor Vehicles.
-Bart makes himself a fake driver's license while at the DMV, and later uses it to rent a car and arrange a road trip with Nelson, Milhouse and Martin, paid for with money that Martin's father helped him earn on the futures market.
+Lisa goes to the nuclear power plant with Homer, while Bart, after finding out he is not allowed to just stay at home and watch Marge do housework (since Principal Skinner declared that being a homemaker is not a real job), instead goes with Patty and Selma to the Department of Motor Vehicles.
+Bart makes himself a fake driver's license while at the DMV, and later uses it to rent a car and arrange a road trip with Nelson, Milhouse and Martin, paid for with $600 that Martin's father helped him earn on the futures market.

 The boys soon hit the road after each giving their parents an alibi concocted by Bart.
 At first, they travel aimlessly for a while and frivolously spend Martin's money at multiple stops, before deciding to travel to the World's Fair in Knoxville, Tennessee.
-It's only upon arriving at World's Fair Park that they realise the Fair ended fourteen years prior, and instead spend the last of Martin's money on mediocre souvenirs.
-Nelson's frustration boils over and he winds up accidentally toppling the Sunsphere, which in turn crushes the boys' rental car and leaves them stranded in Knoxville.
+Only after arriving at World's Fair Park do they discover that the Fair was held in 1982, and they spend the last of Martin's money on mediocre souvenirs.
+A frustrated Nelson throws a rock at the Sunsphere and causes it to topple, crushing the boys' car and leaving them stranded in Knoxville.

 Bart places a collect call to Lisa, who has so far spent her entire spring break at the power plant with Homer, and asks her to help him return home while concealing the ordeal from their parents.
-On her advice, Bart becomes a courier, but he fails to earn enough money to get home and none of his assignments get him anywhere near Springfield (his first involving flying organ transplants to Hong Kong), so he again asks Lisa for help.
-After making Homer promise he will not get upset, Lisa reveals Bart's predicament and asks Homer to help bring Bart home.
-Homer then deliberately destroys his workstation so that he can order a replacement unit from the Oak Ridge National Laboratory and have it shipped via nearby Knoxville, with Bart as the courier and the other boys stowing away inside the shipment crate.
+On her advice, Bart becomes a courier, but none of his assignments take him anywhere close to Springfield.
+Lisa tells Homer of Bart's predicament after making him promise he will not get angry.
+Homer deliberately destroys his workstation so that he can order a replacement unit from the Oak Ridge National Laboratory and have it shipped via nearby Knoxville, with Bart as the courier and the other boys stowing away inside the shipment crate.

 With Bart safely back in Springfield, Lisa and Homer quietly fume at him at the dinner table.
-However, Marge remains clueless about Bart's misadventures, despite later receiving multiple confusing phone calls from Principal Skinner (who witnessed Bart in Hong Kong), the Tennessee State Police, and the courier service that Bart worked for.
+However, Marge remains clueless about Bart's misadventures, despite later receiving multiple confusing phone calls from Principal Skinner (who saw Bart during a delivery run in Hong Kong), the Tennessee State Police, and the courier service that employed Bart.